DiscoJordan/Crud-API/README.md

 2. Install dependencies `npm install`.

-3. Set the port value in the `.env` file.
+3. Set the port value in the `.env` file. (you should create this file)

 4. Start the application and run tests